jules2689/trudeau/trudeau/2020-04-18/post_news.md

 First two things.
-At the broad level, yes, there's cause for cautious optimism this being said, we need to Beverly mindful that thesignificant, considerable and difficult efforts that canadianshave been making over the last few weeks need to be maintained.
+At the broad level, yes, there is cause for cautious optimism this being said, we need to be very mindful that thesignificant, considerable and difficult efforts that canadianshave been making over the last few weeks need to be maintained.
-We don't want to lose what weave gained.
+We don't want to lose what we have gained.
 Although we want to beoptimistic, we need to be cautious and maintain the clear guidance of health Canada, public health Canada and all public health officers acrosscanada.
-The absolutely guidance that we need to maintain physicaldistancing, wash our handsregularly, stay at home as mochas possible and avoid nonessential travel.
+The absolutely guidance that we need to maintain physicaldistancing, wash our handsregularly, stay at home as much as possible and avoid nonessential travel.
-So we really want to keep maintaining our efforts because if we didn't do that, we would end up losing all of the gain that we have acquired, that weave made over the last fewweeks.
+So we really want to keep maintaining our efforts because if we didn't do that, we would end up losing all of the gain that we have acquired, that we have made over the last fewweeks.

 ---